matamehta/dm-roller/README.md

 ## Features

 Very simple main program interprets the `rolltables.json` file for all of the rolls.
 You can use `\n` and `\t` to format names for output in the JSON as well.
-It allows dice ranges as well as mutliple dice rolled as well as a simple modifier for 1d20+1 type rolls.
+It allows dice ranges as well as multiple dice rolled as well as a simple modifier for 1d20+1 type rolls.

 As of now, the modifier is hard coded into the json file.
 And, all rolls are performed when the script runs.